 Also of interest is that Warner Robins has more people living here who work in computers and math than 95% of the places in the US.

 Warner Robins is an extremely ethnically-diverse city.
 The people who call Warner Robins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warner Robins residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warner Robins include German, English, Irish, French, and Italian.
+Important ancestries of people in Warner Robins include German, English, Irish, Italian, and French.